AndrewDTR/amoses.dev/src/pages/blog/upl-people-counter.md

 <i style="display: flex; justify-content: center; margin-top: 10px; font-size: 0.95em;">Don't pay the tape any mind.</i>

-It then set the name of a Discord channel to the expected results (either `1-person-in-upl` or `X-people-in-upl`), which others could check.
+It then set the name of a channel to the results (either `1-person-in-upl` or `X-people-in-upl`), which others could check.

 <div style="display: flex; justify-content: center; gap: 10px; max-width: 100%; flex-wrap: wrap; margin-bottom">
     <img src="/images/upl-pc/8-people-in-upl.png" alt="A channel in the UPL Discord reads '8 people in UPL'." style="max-width: 350px; width: auto;" />
 </div>

-<i style="display: flex; justify-content: center; margin-top: 10px; font-size: 0.95em;">An example of what the Discord looked like on a day with a semi-busy UPL</i>
+<i style="display: flex; justify-content: center; margin-top: 10px; font-size: 0.95em;">An example of what the Discord looked like on a day with a semi-busy UPL.</i>

 ## Switching to door sensing